 Once candidates for admission have established correspondence with at least one prospective advisor, they must complete the online application through the KU Office of Graduate Studies (http://graduate.ku.edu).
 International or domestic applicants who are non-native speakers of English should carefully review Graduate Studies’ English Proficiency Requirements (http://graduate.ku.edu/english-proficiency-requirements).

 The application deadline is January 1 for domestic applicants.
 International applicants must submit their materials by December 15.
 Please schedule the TOEFL exam with these deadlines in mind—scores must be received by the application deadline.

 The application comprises the following:

-- Statement of Academic Objectives (three pages, double-spaced), including a clear plan for graduate research in a specific field of study.
+- Statement of Academic Objectives (two pages, double-spaced), including a clear plan for graduate research in a specific field of study.
 This statement should be largely academic rather than biographical and should achieve the following objectives: